defi-wonderland/aztec-handbook/README.md

 # Aztec Handbook by Wonderland

 This repository contains the Onboarding to Aztec by Wonderland, a documentation site built with Docusaurus.
-The OP handbook serves as a central knowledge base for the researchers, devs and architects involved in the protocol.
+The Aztec handbook serves as a central knowledge base for the researchers, devs and architects involved in the protocol.

 ## Structure